michaelsmitasin/lunch-recommender/README.md

-* To use this, you'll need to create a free account on Yelp and OpenWeatherMap, and request API keys, then edit this script to include those keys.
+To use this, you'll need to:
+* create a free account on Yelp and OpenWeatherMap, and request API keys, then edit this script to include those keys.
-* You'll also need a few fairly standard Linux/Unix tools installed like curl/jot/jq.
+* install a few fairly standard Linux/Unix tools like curl/jot/jq.
-* This was written on FreeBSD so the "date" command uses the -j flag, which is unnecessary for Linux, so if you plan to run on Linux you'll want to modify that date command.
+* modify the date command to not use -j if you're running on Linux instead of Unix.
-* Finally, you'll need to enter the latitude/longitude in decimal format (not deg/min/sec) to center the search radius.
+* enter the latitude/longitude in decimal format (not deg/min/sec) to center the search radius.

 You can run this interactively or provide it the -e option with an email address to have it run on a schedule.